LiveHelperChat/doc/docs/proactive.md

 Make sure your invitation matches generated embed code rules.
 E.g

 * Department - if you have chosen department in embed code but did not assigned any to invitation rules.
-If you have not assigned any department in widget code genration make sure proactive invitation also has none
+If you have not assigned any department in widget code generation make sure proactive invitation also has none
 * Make sure languages matches.
 E.g you made invitation with language /eng but site is /fre
-*   In general - try to follow install tutorial.
+* If you are sending messages manually to `Online Visitor` make sure your embed code was generated with chosen `Check for operator invitation messages` option.

 ### How proactive messages retargeting works?